satyama644/login-signup-with-gui/README.md

 # login-signup-with-gui
-in this we can actually send the emails
+**a complete gui based python project in which we can actually send the emails
+where user have to register first and then login and then you send a gmail message to anyone